 (SOUNDBITE OF FOX NEWS TV SHOW)

 SENATOR LINDSEY GRAHAM: I don't mind Verizon turning over records to the government.
 I'm glad activity is going on.
-But it is limited to tracking people who are suspected of being terrorists, and who they may be talking to.
+But it is limited to tracking people who are suspected to be terrorists, and who they may be talking to.

-MARTIN: There has been a lot of outcry over the past few days in response to the government's data mining operation, the revelation of it.
+MARTIN: There's been a lot of outcry over the past few days in response to the government's data mining operation, the revelation of it.
 But we do live in a world where our personal information is being mined by the private sector all the time, right?